 Training is not the only mission of these schools of higher education: with 2.9% of the GDP invested in research (compared with an average of 1.9% for the countries of the European Union), Switzerland is betting on the future and actively promoting the transfer of technologies between academia and industry.
-This is how Switzerland has positioned itself in first place worldwide for the number of patents per inhabitant.
+This is how Switzerland became the world leader for the number of patents per inhabitant.
 With a large number of start-ups and innovative enterprises coming out of the universities and university-level institutions, the Geneva region offers its researchers the ideal framework conditions for extraordinary development opportunities, both on a national and international scale.

 Endowed with two major university hospitals, the University Hospital of Geneva (Hôpitaux Universitaires de Genève - HUG) and the University Hospital of Lausanne (Centre Hospitalier Universitaire Vaudois - CHUV), as well as numerous other public and private medical establishments, the Lake Geneva region provides its population with a healthcare system that is among the best in the world.
 Moreover, partnerships between the university hospitals and innovative companies in medical technologies (medtech) and bio-technologies (biotech) are very beneficial to the growth and influence of these extremely dynamic activity sectors.